niteshbalusu11/rustdress/README.md

 # Change directory
 cd rustdress

-# Edit the .env file and add the necessary values
+# Copy the sample config file and edit it
-cp .env.example .env
+cp sample_rustdress.toml rustdress.toml

-# Run the app
+# Run the app, passing the config file path
+# Default path is ~/.config/rustdress/rustdress.toml
-cargo run --release
+cargo run --release -- --config /path/to/rustdress.toml

 # You might have to install cmake, pkg-config